 - We encourage you to include section headings, hyperlinks, images, and videos, which make your article more visually appealing and interactive for readers.

 - Always use the hyperlink function rather than pasting a url into the text.
-To use the hyperlink, simply highlight the text, click “Link” in the box that appears, paste the link into the space provided, and click the arrow for “Apply.”
+To use the hyperlink, simply highlight the text, click “Link” in the box that appears to the right of Bold and Italics, paste the link into the space provided, and click the arrow for “Submit.”

 - As with academic writing, indicate emphasis with italics, not bold or underlined text.
-We really appreciate you following these guidelines!
 Feel free to use bold text to illustrate a principle or main idea within a list.
-See, for example, this post, in which the bold text acts like section headings.
+See, for example, this post, in which the bold text acts as section headings.
 Our site does not use underlined text (which is reserved for hyperlinks) in any post.
-Strikethroughs can be used sparingly in “how to,” opinion, and advice pieces, but not in syllabi or other teaching materials, and not in history articles.
+Strikethroughs can be used sparingly in conversational “how to,” opinion, and advice pieces.

-- Our site will automatically provide you with a pre-formatted post, so you don’t have to worry about margins and we ask that you avoid experimenting with the indenting and outdenting options.
-(If any paragraph indentations traveled with your text from Word to the post, please manually deleted them.)
+- Our site will automatically provide you with a pre-formatted post, so you don’t have to worry about margins and we ask that you avoid experimenting with the alignment options.
+If any paragraph indentations traveled with your text from Word to the post, please manually deleted them.
 The norm for web content is to separate paragraphs with white space between paragraphs rather than paragraph indentations.
-Please create paragraph breaks by simply hitting “Enter” and creating a new block for each paragraph.
+Please create paragraph breaks by simply hitting “Enter” or “Return” and creating a new block for each paragraph.

 - The site will also automatically convert your text into a singular font that is the same across all posts, so you don’t need to worry about font selection or size when writing paragraphs or lists.

 - You will, however, need to manually create headings.
 We prefer the bolded “paragraph” text to “headings” text, and ask that you follow these guidelines to ensure consistency across the site.
 A post with section headings should look like this: